Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 Webster University

-Webster University’s Master of Arts in counseling with a clinical mental health counseling emphasis is known as one of the best counseling master’s programs in the United States.
+Webster University’s Master of Arts in Counseling with a Clinical Mental Health Counseling emphasis is known as one of the best counseling master’s programs in the United States.
 The high-quality curriculum prepares students to become professional counselors in a wide range of mental health settings.
 Webster’s graduate program is conveniently offered:

-- On the main campus in Webster Groves, Missouri
+- Main campus in Webster Groves, Missouri

-- all three South Carolina campuses
+- Three South Carolina campuses

 - Online